redgridone/plasmid/README.md

 # Plasmid

 PubSub messaging protocol based on Hypercore/Hyperswarm.
 It is inspired by both SecureScuttlebutt (SSB) and Holochain but takes into account the requirements of lightweight IoT devices.
+PubSub messaging protocol based on Hypercore/Hyperswarm.
+It is inspired by both SecureScuttlebutt (SSB), Holochain and the [Internet of Energy Protocol Suite](www.internetof.energy) (IoE) to take into account the requirements of lightweight IoT devices.

 [Read the docs here](https://redgridone.github.io/plasmid/)